xlc-dev/nova/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Whether it's bug reports, feature requests, documentation improvements, or code contributions, please feel free to open an issue or submit a pull request.
-If you enjoy using Nova, we'd appreciate it if you could star the repository on GitHub to show your support!

 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.